capactio/capact/docs/proposal/20201102-artifacts.md

 If Action requires input TypeIntstance, the Voltron Engine adds an initial download step to the Workflow.
 This step runs the core Action which connects to Local OCH and downloads TypeInstances and exposes them as a [global Argo artifacts](https://github.com/argoproj/argo/blob/6016ebdd94115ae3fb13cadbecd27cf2bc390657/examples/global-outputs.yaml#L33-L36), so they can be accessed by other steps via `{{workflow.outputs.artifacts.db_config}}`.

-The global Argo artifacts seams to be an only possible solution as the steps output artifacts are scoped to a given template.
+The global Argo artifacts seem to be the only possible solution as the steps output artifacts are scoped to a given template.
 This assumption is based on [argo-workflows investigation](../investigation/argo-workflows/README.md) document.

 **Implementation workflow**